Curious about MRI?

 Results will be delivered to you by email within 24 hours.
 You can get stat results within 90 minutes for an additional charge.

-Do I have to be a Georgia resident to take advantage of your services?
+Do I have to be a resident in the state of the MRI center to take advantage of your services?

 No. All are welcome.